 - Do you want to know how to photograph a waterfall in long exposure?

-- Simply take beautiful photographs?
-Photographic souvenirs?
+- Simply take beautiful photos?
+Souvenir photos?

 You can further reduce your search by asking yourself in which general conditions you will use your lens (night time, in the undergrowth, in daylight).

 This is the key point and where you need to ask yourself the most questions.
-Knowing what you want to photograph will help you to focus on the right lens.
+Knowing what you want to photograph will help you focus on the right lens.

 This is a less important point, but it deserves a few sentences for clarity.